Braided Knowledge Grant

-The objective of the Braided Knowledge Grant is to fund projects that show the connected nature of B.C.
-First Nations’ arts, languages, cultures and heritage.
+The Braided Knowledge Grant supports projects that reflect the connected and holistic nature of B.C.
+First Nations arts, languages, cultures and heritage.

 All projects must have a mentorship component.
-Mentorship ensures that cultural knowledge and practical skills are passed from expert knowledge holders, fluent speakers and artists.
+Mentorship encourages cultural knowledge and practical skills are passed to new generations from expert knowledge holders, fluent speakers and artists.

 Eligibility